annaschou/annaschou.github.io/README.md

 ____________________________________________________________________________________________________________

-## <a href="https://github.com/annaschou/project-marathon"> How Marathon Culture has shifted</a>
+## <a href="https://annaschou.github.io/marathon/"> How Marathon Culture has shifted</a>

-Discovering Trends and Insights from the Berlin Marathon through data
+Discovering <a href="https://github.com/annaschou/project-marathon">Trends and Insights</a> from the Berlin Marathon through data